Gondola Opens May 25 At 6:30 a.m.

 In an effort to support our local businesses in providing high service levels and assist workers with getting to work earlier, the gondola and chondola (winter only) now open at 6:30 a.m.
 This includes both sections of the gondola- Town Hall Plaza to Mountain Village Center and Mountain Village Center to Telluride.

-The earlier start time will be evaluated through February, assessing ridership statistics to determine whether to make this earlier start time permanent.
+The earlier start time will be evaluated, assessing ridership statistics to determine whether to make this earlier start time permanent.

 Celebrating 20 Years

 The most unique transportation system of its kind in North America will be going Platinum this year.
 The beloved Telluride-Mountain Village Gondola system celebrated its 20th anniversary December 20, 2016.